Quicklinks: Back to my homepage

 Textbook: Current version of the full MMiDS book

-Links to specific chapters are below, together some additional materials (assignments, Jupyter notebooks, datasets, auto-quizzes, etc.).
+Links to specific chapters are below, together some additional materials (Jupyter notebooks, datasets, auto-quizzes, etc.).
 Most of these resources are also available on the GitHub page of the book.

 Python package: To run some of the code below, you will need mmids.py.